REMOTE CLASSES BEGIN MONDAY, SEPTEMBER 21, 2020

 Through our partnership with the CUNY Medgar Evers College Pipeline, our students can earn up to 9 CUNY credits during the completion of their high school education.
 Our teachers also serve as instructors for courses.

-AUPE students are offered AP classes in AP US History, AP Art, AP Literature, AP Language, AP Biology and AP Spanish.
+AUPE students are offered classes in AP US History, AP Studio Art, AP English Literature, AP English Language, AP Spanish Literature and AP Spanish Language.

 Learn about the additional programs AUPE provides for our students.